pingcap/docs/data-migration/migration-tools.md

 ### Step 3.
 Update TiUP and its components (optional)

-It is recommended to see the update log and compatibility notes of the new version.
+It is recommended to see the release log and compatibility notes of the new version.

 {{< copyable "shell-regular" >}}